LIVE ANALYSIS May 28, 2026

 ProjectResource.java objByUuid=5 hasAccess=4

-This kind of grep works on any codebase that follows a consistent access control pattern.
+Two resource classes fetching objects by UUID with zero access checks.
+That was the signal.
 If 12 out of 14 resource classes call hasAccess, the two that don’t are probably vulnerable.
 It is not fancy.
 It is not AI-powered.
 It works.

 Exploitation

-First, verify that alice cannot read proj-B’s findings:
+Confirm alice cannot read proj-B’s findings:

-curl -s -X GET \
+curl -s -w "\nHTTP %{http_code}\n" \

-"http://localhost:8081/api/v1/finding/project/<proj-B-uuid>" \
+"$API/v1/finding/project/<proj-B-uuid>" \

 -H "Authorization: Bearer $ALICE_JWT"